cucapra/braid/docs/gl.md

 ## WebGL and GLSL Intrinsics

 BraidGL gives you access to parts of the [WebGL API][webgl] for host-side code and [GLSL built-ins][glsl ref] in shader code.
 It also provides several handy higher-level operations from libraries that extend the WebGL basics.
-All of these are exposed using [`extern`s][#basics] in a standard preamble.
+All of these are exposed using [`extern`s](/basics.md) in a standard preamble.
 You can see the definitive list in [the source code for this preamble][preamble].
 Here are a few important intrinsics you'll need:

 [preamble]: https://github.com/sampsyo/braid/blob/master/dingus/gl_preamble.ss